 Skip to main content

-The manufacturers of most epinephrine devices offer U.S. savings programs and patient assistance programs.
+The manufacturers of most epinephrine options offer U.S. savings programs and patient assistance programs.

 Epinephrine is the only treatment for a severe allergic reaction known as anaphylaxis [anna-fih-LACK-sis].
 It is only available through a prescription by your doctor.
-Most prescriptions come with two devices in one box.
+Most prescriptions come with 2 doses.
+Epinephrine is most commonly prescribed in easy-to-use options, such as auto-injectors and nasal spray.

 People with food allergies should have epinephrine with them at all times.
-For children, this might mean that you need extra epinephrine auto-injectors.
+For children, this might mean that you need extra epinephrine doses.
 For example, your child may need to keep epinephrine at school, as well as some at after-school care.
-And you may want epinephrine devices that stay at home or go with you when you leave the house.
+And you may want epinephrine that stays at home or goes with you when you leave the house.

-Here are savings offers for epinephrine auto-injectors and pre-filled syringes, as well as other ideas that may help you save money on drug costs.
+Here are savings offers for epinephrine options, as well as other ideas that may help you save money on drug costs.
 Your final copay, if any, may vary depending on your insurance plan and the deductibles for your family.
-Talk with your doctor about which epinephrine device is right for your family.
+Talk with your doctor about which epinephrine option is right for your family.

 Savings Programs for Epinephrine Devices